 Editor's Note — CNN Insider Guides are thoroughly checked for accuracy.
 Given the fluid nature of the travel industry, however, some listings may fall out of date before guides can be updated.
 The best practice is to confirm current information on official websites before making plans to visit any business or attraction.

 (CNN) — Whatever the movies have taught you about Vietnam, forget it.
-This country is shedding its old look, disrobing itself of the heavy cloak of history to become a pulsating, spirited destination able not just to compete, but to surpass its peers in the region.
+This Southeast Asia destination is shedding its old look, disrobing itself of the heavy cloak of history to become a pulsating, spirited destination able not just to compete, but to surpass its peers in the region.

 You want to spend?
 Try a shopping trip to Ho Chi Minh City's sparkling high-rise malls.
 You want to lounge?
 Head for any of the beaches and luxury resorts that dot the coast.
 You want to party till dawn, breakfast on a boat and explore caves and diving spots in the afternoon?

-Vietnam not only has you covered, it'll have first-timers wondering why they never made the trip out before and old hands already planning what to do in Vietnam next year.
+Vietnam not only has you covered, it'll have first-timers wondering why they never made travel plans before and old hands already planning what to do in Vietnam next year.

 The best place to begin in Hanoi is with the city's top tourist draw -- the Old Quarter.
 Here centuries of commerce can be charted amid labyrinthine streets and tiny alleyways.